madengr/drive_test/README.md

 https://pygmaps.googlecode.com/issues/attachment?aid=50001000&name=pygmaps.py&token=ABZ6GAcrAjoSOQqAo7Pi9Zr5ktERso797g%3A1407467117294

-This is a sample screen shot.
+This is a sample screen shot for a quick drive of KQRC, 98.9 MHz with the transmitter on the east side of Kansas City.
 See the apps directory for the Google Map html file.

 ![Drive test screenshot](https://github.com/madengr/drive_test/blob/master/drive_test.png)